 ECON 2302 Principles of Microeconomics

-MATH 1325 Math for Business and Social Sciences II
+MATH 1324 Mathematics for Business & Social Sciences

 YES.
 This information is not intended to answer all questions.
-Please read the ACC catalog for additional information and for additional questions, talk to any full-time faculty advisors.
+Please read the ACC catalog for additional information and for additional questions, talk to a Business Administration advisor.

-If you want additional information on Academic Programs, please jump to the Online Transfer Manual.
+If you want additional information, please go to the Transfer Services.
 It includes information about how to transfer, course equivalencies, transfer plans, and much more.